gerald-lindsly/rmongodb/README.md

 `R CMD INSTALL rmongodb`

+If you have compile problems, this may be due to interface changes to mongo-c-driver.
+In rmongodb/rmongodb/src is an archived copy of mongo-c-driver (mongo-c-driver-src.zip) that you can unpack there.
+Since this is the version of the mongo-c-driver used in the development of rmongodb, you may have better results.

-Once this is done, the package may be loaded from within R like any other.
+Once you have installed the package, it may be loaded from within R like any other:

+`>library("rmongodb") # for instance`

 To run the unit tests:

 `R --no-save < test.R`